hitchdev/hitchstory/docs/why-not/robot.md

 title: Why not use the Robot Framework?
 ---

+NOTE: This argument is a work in progress and there are still several things that need amending / adding.

 HitchDev was, in a sense, inspired by the robot framework.
 I used it many years ago and became incredibly frustrated using it for debugging.

 The last straw was trying to debug a robot test failure and discovering that the step that the test failed on was not displayed to the end user.
 It turned out that the maintainers had reasons for doing this, but they were bad reasons.